gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `LanguageTypeBuilder`, `ComponentTypeBuilder`, `BinaryTypeBuilder` replaced by `TypeBuilder`.
 - The `languageName` property has been removed from `LanguageTypeBuilder`.
 This property was not used and does not make sense for `LanguageSourceSet` subtypes that don't represent an actual language.
+- Deprecated properties `ComponentSpec.source` and `BinarySpec.source` have been removed.
+These were replaced by the `sources` property.

 ## External contributions